 As part of the MATES community, you can also connect with other students via the MATES Facebook and WESTERNLife groups, online forums and MATES events.
 You can ask MATES mentors questions and connect with other first year students and share your experiences.
 You will receive a weekly newsletter (MATES Mail) and other emails from your mentor, delivering lots of helpful hints and tips straight to your inbox.

 Step 2: Join a Mentor group

-Mentor groups give you the opportunity to ask questions, share your experiences with other first year students and learn about Western Sydney University services and campuses in a relaxed informal environment.
+Mentor groups give you the opportunity to ask questions, share your experiences with other first year students and learn about Western Sydney University services and resources, in a relaxed informal environment.
 MATES provides useful information to get the discussion flowing.